 Attachments

-Make sure your documents are clear, well-structured, and free of errors — this helps recruiters quickly see how you fit.
-It’s also a good idea to keep a copy of your CV or application with you for the interview, so you can easily refer back to what you wrote.
+Make sure your documents are genuine, clear, well-structured, and free of errors — this helps recruiters quickly see how you fit.
+It’s also a good idea to bring a copy of your CV or application with you for the interview, so you can easily refer back to what you wrote.
 The goal isn’t to show your whole life story, but to frame yourself as the right answer to their hiring question.

 For information on LinkedIn profile setup and getting the most out of the platform, check the specific section Linkedin 1 Starting up.